evannetwork/tnt-docs/docs/v0.3/For Developers/kick-start.md

 ## DIDComm and TRUST&RACE

 TRUST&TRACE uses the DIDComm messaging protocol for every cross principal communication.
 So internal and also external communication is handled via DIDComm, to provide a full separated, secure and open data management.
+With the capability of acting as DIDComm-Agent, TRUST&TRACE is open for any external systems that support the DIDComm message protocol.
+Companies can send requests to their partners as DIDComm message to get a specific proof.
+The partner uses its existing system to communicate with TRUST&TRACE.
+With this the verifying partner can use its existing tools and services to process the request.
+At the end, the requesting company gets back the verified proof via the message protocol.
+This verified proof can be processed on TRUST&TRACE or can also be sent to other external systems.

 ## Relay

 To implement the protocol fully, is sometimes quite stressful.
 TRUST&TRACE offers the possibility to manage identities within the system and TRUST&TRACE will notify a specified server about incoming DIDComm messages.
 So the secure messaging and did exchange layer is handled by TRUST&TRACE and the partner agent can just consume the incoming information.
+So they can manage their identities and partners on the TRUST&TRACE platform and can register an external system that shall be requested on incoming DIDComm messages.
+As a result of this, the external system does not need to implement any identity, DID-exchange or encryption handling logic.
+It can just consume data forwarded from the TRUST&TRACE system.

 ## DIDComm as externals